Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

 **Added:**
-- Changed BPKNavigationBar large title font to: BPKFontStyleTextXxlEmphasized
+- Changed navigation bar font

 - Badge migrated to Swift